Devalle99/tiki_blog/README.md

 # Tiki Blog

-This is an API for a blogging platform.
+This is an API for a blogging platform using the Express framework, Passport to handle authentication, Joi for request validation, Jest and Supertest for testing, and MongoDB and Mongoose for the database and document schemas respectively.

 ## Core features and user actions: